blep/win32_window_monitor/README.md

 - short process path
 - window title

-Action made to produce this event:
+Actions made to produce this event:
 - Bring Firefox window to focus by click on it in the Taskbar.
 Events with `explorer.exe` are interactions with the Taskbar.
 - Bring Notion app to focus by click on it in the Taskbar.
 - Bring back cmd.exe to focus by click on it in the Taskbar.